Care Sheet: Springtails (Collembolla)

 Temperature: Room temperature, do not keep in direct sunlight.
 Avoid extremes, high temperatures may cause death.

 Tankmates: A springtail culture should contain only springtails to encourage their population to grow.
-Temperate springtails used in the hobby are harmless, and ideal for any moist bioactive set up that houses animals, like amphibians, reptiles, and even ant enclosures.
+Temperate springtails used in the hobby are harmless, and ideal as a clean up crew for any moist bioactive set up that houses animals, like amphibians, reptiles, and even ant enclosures.

-There are two popular ways to feed springtails:
+There are a few popular ways to feed springtails:

 - Sprinkle in a few grains of rice.
 The rice is allowed to mold over, which provides a long lasting food source.
 Replace the rice once springtails have lost interest in the older rice.

-- Sprinkle in yeast, in this case inactive brewer's yeast is fine.
-This may be fed in small amounts twice a week.
-If the culture begins to smell, scale back on feeding.
+- Sprinkle in yeast, in this case inactive brewer's yeast flakes are best.
+This may be fed in small amounts three times a week.
+Sprinkle a small amount to start, and scale as the colony grows.
+This is our most preferred feeding method.

 Harvesting for Use

-If harvesting springtails for use there are two methods:
+If harvesting springtails for use there are a few methods:

 - Springtails can be transferred by picking up a piece of charcoal that has many springtails crawling on it.